AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/links.rst

     :alt: example of the SEO title being too long
     :align: center

-For more tips on adding internal links, please visit the :ref:`Internal Link <generalTips/textStructure/textStylingGuide/internalLinks>` section
+For more tips on adding internal links, please visit the :ref:`Internal Link <internalLinks>` section

 Internal links — linking to other calculators
 ---------------------------------------------